-Because you can’t guarantee what kind of network your employees have access to at home, it’s vital you clearly outline security expectations, such as no working in public settings or on public WiFi networks.
-Additionally, in order to make working from home a reality for your employees, you may need to offer security resources, such as a Virtual Private Network (VPN), in order to protect your people and business.
+Because you cannot guarantee what kind of network your employees have access to at home, it is vital you clearly outline security expectations, such as not working on sensitive projects in public settings or on public Wi-Fi networks.
+To make working from home a reality for your employees, you may need to offer security resources, such as a Virtual Private Network (VPN), in order to protect your people and business.

 Set Productivity and Performance Expectations

 Employers are often wary of offering remote work opportunities for fear that employees will take advantage of the policy.
 However, data from a monthly survey conducted by researchers at the University of Chicago, Stanford University and the Mexico Autonomous Institute of Technology showed that six out of 10 workers reported being more productive working from home than they expected to be.
 Be sure to manage expectations and reiterate that the work-from-home policy is truly a benefit by outlining productivity and performance standards.

 Additionally, determine how you’ll track productivity.
-While time logs are the obvious choice, they’re less indicative of performance than time spent on a task.
+While time logs are an option, they are less indicative of performance than time spent on a task.
 Determine the specific metrics that are more relevant to your business and track those.
 Consider relying on managers to gauge productivity by tracking completed tasks, or utilizing a task-management platform to make work progress visible.
 There are a variety of project management tools that measure productivity or provide technology to help your employees better manage their time.

 5 Tips to Make Your Work-From-Home Policy Successful

-Once you’re ready to roll out your new work-from-home policy, use the following five tips to ensure your team is set up for success.
+Once you’ve established your final work-from-home policy, consider the following five tips to set your team up for success.

 For example, consider having WFH employees start the day with a 15-minute call with their managers.
 This provides a more direct and clear communication channel where employees can get specific questions answered before diving into work and managers can adjust the individual’s priorities or deadlines without creating unnecessary confusion.

-Additionally, invest in tools that can smooth out indirect communication over the course of the workday.
-Slack and Google Hangouts are excellent tools for instant messaging, while Skype and Zoom enable face-to-face communication to bring WFH employees into the fold.
-To keep track of assignments and monitor productivity, consider implementing a task-management platform like Monday.com or Asana.
+Invest in instant messaging and video conferencing tools that can smooth out indirect communication over the course of the workday.
+And to keep track of assignments and monitor productivity, consider implementing a task-management platform.

-Even if not every employee is eligible for your work-from-home policy only applies to some employees, clearly explain the rules and expectations to every team member before implementing it.
+Even if your work-from-home policy only applies to some employees, clearly explain the rules and expectations to every team member before implementing it.
 This is vital to your team’s success.
 While WFH employees hold the majority of the responsibility for accomplishing work in a timely manner, in-office employees need to be aware of what is expected of their remote colleagues as well as their own responsibilities for keeping WFH workers in the loop.

 Take extra time to review the policy with managers.
-Because some of their reports may be working from home more often, it’s imperative that they understand the policy and how to uphold it.
+Because some of their reports may be working from home more often, it is imperative that they understand the policy and how to uphold it.

 Attempting to micromanage from afar will aggravate employees and drive them away.
 Remote work is a huge perk that can significantly boost employee engagement levels when executed well.
 Trust your employees as much as you value them and they will reward you with their loyalty.

 If your company has already allowed remote work for some period of time, a continued ability to work from home can be extremely attractive to your employees.
-For recruiting new talent, not only does WFH flexibility reinforce work-life balance, it also conveys to employees that they’re truly valued as individuals.
+For recruiting new talent, not only does WFH flexibility reinforce work-life balance, it also conveys to employees that they are truly valued as individuals.
 It demonstrates flexibility and empathy on behalf of the employer, two characteristics that will entice top talent and keep them around.
-For more tips to improve your organizational culture, check these 41 company culture ideas.